-Trophy Presented for 2012 Winner Somerset Memorial Trophy Yacht Of The Year Diablo-J, Nick Martin Awarded for outstanding racing achievement member as voted for by the RORC Main C Assuage Trophy for RORC Members Foggy Dew, Noel Racine For the yacht, owned or skippered by a RORC member, with the most RORC points in IRC Overall in the Cherbourg Race plus her best three races taken from Cervantes, Morgan Cup, Myth of Malham and the Cowes-Dinard-St Malo Races.
+Trophy Presented for 2013 Winner Somerset Memorial Trophy Yacht Of The Year Courrier Vintage, Sam Marsaudon and Géry Trentesaux Awarded for outstanding racing achievement member as voted for by the RORC Main C Assuage Trophy for RORC Members Magnum III, Andrew Pearce For the yacht, owned or skippered by a RORC member, with the most RORC points in IRC Overall in the Cherbourg Race plus her best three races taken from Cervantes, Morgan Cup, Myth of Malham and the Cowes-Dinard-St Malo Races.
 In each of the races an Assuage Tankard will be won by the best yacht on IRC Overall points.
-Highwayman Cup Inis Mor, Bernard and Laurent Gouy Best Elapsed time in the Cervantes Trophy, Morgan Cup, Cowes-Dinard-St Malo and Cherbourg races.
-Duncan Munro Kerr Youth Challenge Jackson Bouttell, Tonnerre de Breskens 3 Trophy For a member who has completed the most RORC miles in the current season on a yacht which on Season's Points finishes in the top three of her IRC class.
-The crew member must be between 15 and 25 (inclusive) on 1st January 2013.
-Tie-break younger crew member wins.
-Peter Harrison Youth Trophy 2012 - Not Awarded For yachts with a minimum of 33% (rounded up) of the crew under the age of 25 on the 1st January 2013.
-Highest points score from any 3 Offshore Races.
-Dennis P Miller Memorial Trophy British Yacht Overseas Financial Crisis, Marco Nannini Seamanship Trophy Outstanding Act of Seamanship Conrad Colman, Cessna Citation Freddie Morgan Trophy Classic Yacht in IRC Winsome, Harry Heijst The Pera Awards 2012 - Not Awarded Pera Awards may be given to yachts which receive redress for rendering assistance during a race
+Highwayman Cup Tonnerre de Breskens 3, Piet Vroon Best Elapsed time in the Cervantes Trophy, Morgan Cup, Cowes-Dinard-St Malo and Cherbourg races.
+Duncan Munro Kerr Youth Challenge Kent Mason, La Réponse Trophy For a youth crew member who has completed the most RORC miles in the current season on a yacht which on Season's Points finishes in the top three of her IRC class.
+The crew member must be between 15 and 25 (inclusive) on 1st January 2014.
+In the event of equal mileage the younger crew member wins.
+Peter Harrison Youth Trophy Magnum III, Andrew Pearce For yachts with a minimum of 33% (rounded up) of the crew under the age of 25 on the 1st January 2014.
+Highest points score from any 3 Offshore Races in which the crew were youth as above.
+Two-Handed boats are only eligible if both crew members are youth.
+Dennis P Miller Memorial Trophy British Yacht Overseas Hugo Boss, Alex Thomson Seamanship Trophy Outstanding Act of Seamanship 2013 - Not Awarded Freddie Morgan Trophy Classic Yacht in IRC Iromiguy, Jean Yves Chateau The Pera Awards With Alacrity, Chris and Vanessa Choules Pera Awards may be given to yachts which receive redress for rendering assistance during a race